 Research has demonstrated that a student’s wellbeing is closely linked to improved academic, social, emotional and behavioural outcomes.
 Every student will regularly participate in wellbeing lessons that explicitly teach critical life-skills, such as: how to recognise and regulate their emotions, establish positive and respectful relationships, make responsible decisions, learn how to effectively problem-solve, and how to understand and apply their own character strengths.
 We have also invested in a range of resources and special events that help promote mindfulness, creativity, communication skills and team-work for our students.

 Information for parents & carers will be made available to help support families learn how to adopt principles of positive psychology at home.
-Keep an eye out on the Newsletter and our Website for information and don’t forget to visit the school library to borrow from a range of resources specifically for parents and carers.
+Keep an eye out on the Newsletter and our Website for information and don’t forget to check out our library of books you can borrow.

 EMC will be investing in the wellbeing of all school staff.
 Professional learning will be running for all teachers on the concepts of THRIVE and exploring how this can be incorporated in their personal and professional lives.
 Special events and activities will also regularly run throughout the school year.
 Coaches will also be available to support teachers in the classroom to deliver the THRIVE curriculum.